ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 Different polarizations are sensitive to different surface characteristics, with VV being more sensitive to surface roughness, VH or HV being more sensitive to volume scatterers such as vegetation, and HH being more sensitive to double-bounce scattering from objects that stand perpendicular to the ground.

-### Project Extent

-On-Demand OPERA RTC-S1 products are available for any Sentinel-1 IW SLC burst acquired on or after April 14, 2016, for locations over land north of -60° latitude (i.e. all global landmasses except for Antarctica).

 ### Processing Platforms